chernzheng/nlpcc2023_shared_task7_ouchnai_solutions/README.md

 | ouchnai (us) | 36.63 | 36.36 | 34.38 | 53.95 |
 | wuwuwu | 23.49 | 25.37 | 23.67 | 39.94 |
 | BLCU_teamworkers | 7.55 | 6.30 | 6.32 | 18.35 |

+The Ouchnai solution for Track 4:

+For Task 4, a sentence-level logical relation recognition task, we adopt a two-stage training strategy for the model.
+In the initial phase, we utilize an external dataset, TED-CDB, to pre-train a sequence classification model based on BERT.
+In the subsequent phase, we fine-tune the pre-trained model on the current dataset to enhance its performance for the given task.